Updated: Dec 30, 2020

 16384 = ((4+4)^4)*4

 It makes sense that we have more possibilities.
-After all, at the bare minimum, we have more ways of expressing basic numbers with different numbers of fours.
+After all, at the bare minimum, we have more ways of expressing numbers we already have with a different numbers of fours.
 We can express 1 as 4^(4-4) now instead of just (4/4) and that gives us more ways of manipulating the fours to give more numbers.

-However, 78 numbers is still a far cry from ANY positive integer ever.
+However, 78 is still a far cry from ANY positive integer ever.